-Hotwire & Priceline Deals for Disney World Hotels
+Priceline Express Deals for Disney World Hotels

-Priceline Express Deals and Hotwire Hot Rates are similar to the popular “Name Your Own Price” feature or bidding on hotels based upon amenities and a general area.
+Priceline Express Deals are similar to the popular “Name Your Own Price” feature or bidding on hotels based upon amenities and a general area.
 You can score a deep discount on a great hotel (or not-so-great one, if that’s more your style), but the tradeoff is that don’t know the name of the hotel until you pay.
 In other words, it’s a surprise…but like children snooping under the Christmas tree, there are certain ways to ‘spoil’ that surprise!

 Hotel chains, including Walt Disney World, do this to dump unsold inventory at the last minute while concealing to the general public that they’re unloading rooms at such a cheap rate, which might tarnish their brand or irritate guests who paid significantly more.
 Let’s start by taking a look at the current Priceline Express Deals for Walt Disney World…